rail5/bashpp/README.md

 The interpreter parses the script, identifies the objects and their methods

-At the end, the interpreter will generate an ordinary procedural Bash script, and the generated script will be passed to Bash proper for execution
+At the end, the interpreter will generate an ordinary Bash script, and the generated script will be passed to Bash proper for execution

 This is intended to be a source-to-source compiler.

 ## Syntax

- - The Bash++ script will be written in a special syntax

- - The syntax will be a superset of the Bash syntax
+ - The Bash++ syntax will be a superset of the Bash syntax

  - The syntax will be designed to be easily converted to ordinary Bash script